wthueb/fundonebot/README.md

 - figure out commission/fees
 - rewrite so we can "hook" ws updates instead of using FundingBot.monitor
 	- leads to faster reactions to price changes, etc
+- figure out how to account for timezone re: scheduler